 Now that we have clarity over which metrics are included in the Core Web Vitals, we can take a look at some of the ways in which you can improve your Core Web Vitals performance for each page.

-How to improve your page’s largest contentful page
+How to improve your page’s largest contentful paint

 - Pull any third-party scripts that are unnecessary.
 These are scripts that you can embed into your website directly from the third-party; i.e. they’ve not been created nor are controlled by you.
 This may sound easy but third-party scripts include very useful features like social media buttons, embedded videos, links to external sources, and ads that work for monetization.
 Almost every webpage has at least one of these, yet one study found that each third-party script slowed a page down by 34 milliseconds.
 So think smart about which ones you’re going to show off and which should either be removed or replaced to another page.